wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/pingone.rst

 .. meta::
    :description: PingOne is a platform that that enable enterprises to give their users federated access to applications.

-.. _pingone:

 PingOne
 =======

-`PingOnea <https://www.pingidentity.com/>`_ for Enterpriseis an identity-as-a-service (IDaaS) and single sign-on (SSO) platform that that enable enterprises to give their users federated access to applications.
+`PingOne for Enterprise <https://www.pingidentity.com/>`_ is an identity-as-a-service (IDaaS) and single sign-on (SSO) platform.
+It allows enterprises to give their users federated access to applications.
 In this guide, we integrate the PingOne IdP to authenticate users into the Wazuh platform.

 The single sign-on integration process is divided into three stages.